agr01/SP_Messaging_App/readme.md

 2. Install angular.
 This can be done using by running the following command (in a terminal of your choice) ```npm i @angular/cli```
 3. Run ```npm ci``` in the messaging-server directory.
 4. Run ```npm ci``` in the messaging-client directory.
+5. Install the self-signed server certificate as a trusted certificate.
+How this is done will vary between OS's.
+Located in ```./messaging-server/ssl/```.

 ## Simulated environment